-Contingent assets - not recognized in the financial statements, except when there is evidence that realization is virtually certain.
+Contingent assets - not recognized in the Interim Financial Statement, except when there is evidence that realization is virtually certain.

-Contingent liabilities - are recognized in the financial statements when, based on the opinion of legal advisors and Management, the risk of loss of an action, judicial or administrative is deemed likely, with a probable outflow of resources to settlement of the obligations and when the amounts involved can be reasonably measured.
+Contingent liabilities - are recognized in the Interim Financial Statement when, based on the opinion of legal advisors and Management, the risk of loss of an action, judicial or administrative is deemed likely, with a probable outflow of resources to settlement of the obligations and when the amounts involved can be reasonably measured.
 Contingent liabilities classified as possible losses by the legal advisors are only disclosed in explanatory notes, while those classified as remote losses are neither provided for nor disclosed.